christo-auer/cljs-msgpack-lite/README.md

 42
 ```
 Collections (`coll?`), maps (`map?`) and sets (`PersistentHashSet`) are
-automatically converted into their js counterparts before encoding and after
+automatically converted into their JS counterparts before encoding and after
 decoding:
 ```clojure
 => (-> ["foo" "bar" "baz"] encode decode)